nshaibu/formax/README.md

 ## Overview

 Formax is a Python library that extends the functionality of Python's native dataclass by providing built-in validation, serialisation, and support for custom validators.
-It is designed to be simple, minimalistic, and based entirely on Python's standard library, making it perfect for projects requiring data validation and object-relational mapping (ORM) without relying on third-party dependencies.
+It is designed to be simple, modern, and based entirely on Python's standard library, making it perfect for projects requiring data validation and object-relational mapping (ORM) without relying on third-party dependencies.

 ### Key Features